metaplex-foundation/docs/docs/programs/token-metadata/token-standard.md

 In order to support this particular use-case but also to make the standard broad enough to allow expansion to other token types in the future, we keep track of the token's fungibility using the `Token Standard` enum on the Metadata account.
 This field maps to a particular JSON standard and is used to objectively differentiate token types.

-This solves a pain-point for third parties such as wallets which, prior to this field, had to apply inconsistent heuristics to determine what is and is not an "NFT".
+This solves a pain point for third parties such as wallets which, before this field, had to apply inconsistent heuristics to determine what is and is not an "NFT".

 The Token Standard field can have the following values: